 The rooms are nice and have been updated since we were last there.
 There was a USB port beside the beds and one on the table under the mirror.
 A mini fridge was stocked with water, beer, and pop.
 There is also a new safe with a programmable keypad.
 All the typical things you’d expect at a modern resort.
 One interesting thing was that the sliding door to the balcony locked automatically.
 Could be kind of a bummer if you are both out sitting and the door closes behind you.

-While we were there the buffet was closed for renovations but they have opened up the beach restaurant for that.
+While we were there the buffet was closed for renovations.
+But they did open up the beach restaurant.
 All the rest of the restaurants were open and very good.
-We didn’t need reservations and could go to any we like any night but we went at the end of the low season.
+We didn’t need reservations and could go to any we like any night.
+That only because we went at the end of the low season.
 Not sure if this is the standing policy going forward now that Occidental has been bought by Barcelo but it was nice to not have to get up early to fight for that reservation.
 They also have a sports bar beside the theater and up the stairs from that is a Taco bar, English style “pub”, and a Pizza spot.

 The Dreaded Time-share